-ISO 14021 - Type II Self-declared environmental claims The Eco Declaration (ECMA-370)
+ISO 14021-Type II self-declared environmental claims

+The Eco Declaration (ECMA-370)

 Formerly known as IT Eco Declarations, ECMA-370 declarations provide objective and comparable environmental information.
 Lexmark signed the original "Industry Voluntary Agreement to Improve the Environmental Performance of Imaging Equipment Placed on the European Market" in June 2011, and the updated agreement in April 2015.
 Manufacturers are required to make product environmental performance data publicly available, such as through The Eco Declaration (ECMA-370).
 To view Lexmark's declarations, click here.

-To request IT Eco Declarations for our laser print supplies, please contact sustainability@lexmark.com.
+To request IT Eco Declarations specifically for our laser print supplies, please contact sustainability@lexmark.com.

-Electronic Product Environmental Assessment Tool
+Electronic Product Environmental Assessment Tool (EPEAT)

-Lexmark is committed to providing our customers products that are environmentally preferable.
-The Electronic Product Environmental Assessment Tool (EPEAT®) is one resource used to recognize products that meet this qualification.
-EPEAT uses the IEEE 1680.2 standard as the basis for assessing imaging equipment.
-Lexmark supports our customers in their goals of environmental stewardship, energy efficiency and resource efficiency by registering products through EPEAT.
-We have registered 23 of our products with a Gold rating-the highest rating available-and registered the remaining qualified products with a Silver rating.
-For a list of these products, click here.
+Lexmark is committed to helping our customers meet their energy and resource efficiency goals by providing products that are environmentally preferable.
+The EPEAT program is one resource used to recognize products that meet this qualification.
+EPEAT uses the IEEE 1680.2 standard as the basis for assessing imaging equipment for environmental stewardship.
+We have registered over 200 of our products with Gold or Silver ratings-the highest ratings available.
+As part of the EPEAT verification process, audits are conducted by third-party laboratories and an outside certification body to ensure full compliance to the IEEE 1680.2 standard.
+Lexmark is committed to continuing public disclosure and annual reporting as required by EPEAT, including the public disclosure of supply chain toxics for 4.7.2.2.
+For a complete list of Lexmark registered products, click here.